 - Auto-Creation: The Wharf database is created automatically during initial chart installation

-- Migrations: Database schema migrations run automatically via an init container before the Wharf service starts
+- Migrations: Database schema migrations run automatically during installation and upgrades

 - Database Readiness: Wharf waits for PostgreSQL to become available before proceeding